mikesoloviev/2man-tools/README.md

 # 2MAN Tools

-## Tools to setup a 2MAN Stack project
+## Tools to automate web development for a 2MAN Stack project